 We work closely with Quantemol Ltd on low temperature plasma simulations and make use of the Quantemol-VT and Quantemol-P software, which are based on the Hybrid Plasma Equipment Model (HPEM) and GlobalKin simulation codes developed by Professor Mark Kushner at the University of Michigan.
 We also collaborate actively with Professor Kushner in the use of these codes.
 These simulations allow us to understand important processes occurring in low temperature plasmas on a fundamental level.
 We then use this knowledge to develop advanced control and optimisation strategies to tailor the plasma properties for individual applications.
 A key aspect of our simulation work is extensive benchmarking against experimental results taken using our suite of advanced plasma diagnostics.

 Our Category 2 biological laboratory space allows us to culture tissues and carry out basic biological assays under the same environment as our diagnostic measurements.
 Additional capabilities for more advanced analysis, techniques and methodologies are available at the University of York's Department of Biology and the York Bioscience Technology Facility.

-This lab (housed in the main YPI research building) enables participation in tokamak experiments anywhere around the world, although so far it has only been used for experiments on the UK's MAST tokamak.
+This lab (housed in the main YPI research building) enables participation in tokamak experiments anywhere around the world.
 It has a videoconference link to the on-site tokamak control room, as well as a suite of hardware and software tools to access and analyse the huge amount of data generated in a typical discharge.